 You might notice that we have been including many of these indicators in our monthly Market Overview.
 We’ll continue to do that and consider which ones we ought to add to our usual discussion.

 There is a lot of noise right now.
 Maybe that’s why we have such a different investment environment today than we had a mere three months ago, even though very little has changed in the broader economy.
 At the moment, it can be difficult to tell direction from diversion, which is why we keep hammering home the virtues of having a disciplined investing strategy.

 This is, of course, easier in theory than in practice.
-You might be well served to consult with your advisor before making any major investment decisions.
+You might be well served to consult with your advisor about investing data before making any major financial decisions.